-- Available since 2013 - 'Unofficial' version.
-Implements latest version 3.7 - Several additional useful dialogs: - Colour Editor, Texture Editor, Options Dialog, ....
+- Available since 2013.
+Not supported any more - 'Unofficial' version.
+Implements latest version 3.7 - Several additional useful dialogs: - Colour Editor, Texture Editor, Options Dialog,

 Have a Look at this Phantastic Web-Site:

 - The site www.f-lohmueller.de offers a very wide range of

 - Tutorials

 - Examples (with source codes)

 - Animations

 - Textures

 - Shapes

 - ... (much more)...

 - ... (much more)...

 - Pages are available in German / English / French / Italian

 - There are many tricky details explained on that site!